-This undertaking marked the start of the 1941 convoy 'season', and was part of a complex series of operations undertaken from both Alexandria and Gibraltar, the former as 'MC4' involving the passage of a fast convoy to Malta, which one ship would enter while the others continued to the west, single fast and slow convoys from Malta to the east, and two Aegean convoys as 'Excess' for the first part of the passage.
+This undertaking marked the start of the 1941 convoy 'season', and was part of a complex series of operations undertaken from both Alexandria and Gibraltar, the former as 'MC4' involving the passage of a fast convoy to Malta, which one ship would enter while the others continued to the west, single fast and slow convoys from Malta to the east, and two Aegean Sea convoys as 'Excess' for the first part of the passage.

 The rationale behind this whole undertaking was the success of the British convoys to and from Malta in 1940, which seemed to indicate that a passage through the length of the Mediterranean was possible.
 However, a new factor had been introduced in the equation by the Axis forces, in the form of General Hans Geisler’s X Fliegerkorps, whose 500 anti-shipping and bomber aircraft were in the process of being moved from Norwegian to Sicilian bases specifically to tackle the British convoys in the Mediterranean.

-While the British deemed 'Excess' to be a success, inasmuch as all of the merchant ships completed their passage undamaged, the cost to Admiral Sir Andrew Cunningham’s Mediterranean Fleet was high, and served notice that such operations should not be repeated until there was a major change of circumstances, such as British occupation of the North African coast and the securing of British air superiority in the central Mediterranean: such circumstances did not, in fact, come to be for another two years.
+While the British deemed 'Excess' to be a success, inasmuch as all of the merchant ships completed their passage undamaged, the cost to Admiral Sir Andrew Cunningham’s Mediterranean Fleet was severe, and served notice that such operations should not be repeated until there was a major change of circumstances, such as British occupation of the North African coast and the securing of British air superiority in the central Mediterranean: such circumstances did not, in fact, come to be for another two years.

-Italy’s declaration of war against France and the UK on 10 June 1940 brought World War II to the Mediterranean theatre, and placed the Italian air force astride the UK’s now-traditional sea route to the Indian Ocean via Gibraltar at the western end of the Mediterranean and the Suez Canal at the other end of this same sea to provide access to the Red Sea and thence the Indian Ocean.
-Another strategic consideration with which the UK (one its own after France’s capitulation on 25 June) had to contend was the fact that the Italian navy’s strength approximately tripled the numbers of battleships, cruisers and submarines available to the Axis powers to challenge British sea power.
-The Royal Navy had been prepared to defend the eastern basin of the Mediterranean so long as France could control the same sea’s western basin from its ports in southern France and French North Africa, but the armistice at Compiègne removed the French navy from the alliance only 15 days after Italy’s entry to the war.
+Italy’s declaration of war against France and the UK on 10 June 1940 brought World War II to the Mediterranean theatre, and placed the Italian air force astride the UK’s now-traditional sea route to the Indian Ocean via Gibraltar at the western end of the Mediterranean Sea and the Suez Canal at the other end of this same sea to provide access to the Red Sea and thence the Indian Ocean.
+Another strategic consideration with which the UK (on its own after France’s capitulation on 25 June) had to contend was the fact that the Italian navy’s strength approximately tripled the numbers of battleships, cruisers and submarines available to the Axis powers to challenge British sea power.
+The Royal Navy had been prepared to defend the eastern basin of the Mediterranean Sea so long as France could control the same body’s western basin from its ports in southern France and French North Africa, but the armistice at Compiègne removed the French navy from the alliance only 15 days after Italy’s entry to the war.

 From its primary bases at Gibraltar and Alexandria, the Royal Navy had henceforward to secure the convoys needed to deliver the supplies on which Malta was wholly reliant for survival as a centre of pro-British population and a central Mediterranean base from which to interdict Italian convoys across the Mediterranean between Italy and Libya.
-As Italy attacked Egypt from Libya in September 1940 and Greece from Albania in October 1940, the Royal Navy maintained most of Admiral Sir Andrew Cunningham’s Mediterranean Fleet at Alexandria, while Vice Admiral Sir James Somerville’s Force 'H' at Gibraltar was used for raids in the western basin of the Mediterranean.
+As Italy attacked Egypt from Libya in September 1940 and Greece from Albania in October 1940, the Royal Navy maintained most of Admiral Sir Andrew Cunningham’s Mediterranean Fleet at Alexandria, while Vice Admiral Sir James Somerville’s Force 'H' at Gibraltar was used for raids in the western basin of the Mediterranean Sea.

 Allied strategic successes early November 1940 including the halting of the Italian 'Emergenza 'G' offensive in Greece and the disabling of the Italian battleships Littorio, Conte di Cavour and Caio Duilio in 'Judgement', and these two successes provided both the incentive and the opportunity to resupply Malta and reinforce Greece.

 Thus was set the scene for the complex of undertakings which included 'Excess'.
 Three convoys were involved.
-Waiting at Gibraltar for the start of the 'MC4' undertaking were the 7,264-ton British Clan Cumming, 9,653-ton British Clan MacDonald and 9,928-ton British Empire Song carrying matériel destined for Piraeus in Greece, and the 11,063-ton US Essex carrying 3,000 tons of seed potatoes, 4,000 tons of ammunition and 12 crated Hawker Hurricane fighters for Malta.
-There was to have been a fourth merchant vessel, the 10,917-ton British Northern Prince, but this was driven ashore in a gale on 1 January and suffered damage that prevented participation in 'MC4': it was the troops this vessel was carrying who were then transferred to Bonaventure.
+Waiting at Gibraltar for the start of the 'MC4' undertaking were the 7,264-ton British Clan Cumming, 9,653-ton British Clan MacDonald and 9,928-ton British Empire Song carrying matériel destined for Piraeus in Greece, and the 11,063-ton US Essex carrying 3,000 tons of seed potatoes, 4,000 tons of ammunition and 12 crated Hawker Hurricane single-engined fighters for Malta.
+There was to have been a fourth merchant vessel, the 10,917-ton British Northern Prince, but this was driven ashore in a gale on 1 January and suffered damage that prevented her participation in 'MC4': it was the troops this vessel was carrying who were then transferred to Bonaventure.